Antonio Nusa: International career

 Nusa was called up by the Norway U19s for the elite qualifying round for the 2023 UEFA European Under-19 Championship, and scored the winner in a 2–1 win over France in Orléans.

 In August 2023, Nusa received his first call-up to the Norway senior national team by head coach Ståle Solbakken, for a friendly match against Jordan and a UEFA Euro 2024 qualifying match against Georgia.
 He scored his first international goal for Norway in his debut match against Jordan, which they won by 6–0.

+On 21 May 2026, Nusa was included in the 26-man squad selected by Norway national team manager Ståle Solbakken for the 2026 FIFA World Cup.

 Style of play

 Unlike many wingers who struggle when switched flanks, Nusa is equally effective on both wings.
 Renowned for his explosive pace and direct playing style, he offers a significant threat on the counter-attack.
-His technical ability and flair have earned him the nickname "Norwegian Neymar."
+His technical ability and skilful nature have earned him the nickname "Norwegian Neymar."

 Personal life

-Nusa was born in Norway to a Norwegian mother and Nigerian father.
+Nusa was born in Norway to an ethnic Norwegian mother and a Nigerian father.